robtimus/obfuscation-yaml/README.md

             .withProperty("password", Obfuscator.fixedLength(3))
             .build();

+## Disabling obfuscation for mappings and/or sequences

-By default this will obfuscate all properties; for object and array properties, their contents in the document including opening and closing characters will be obfuscated.
-This can be turned off by specifying that only scalars should be obfuscated:
+By default, a JSON obfuscator will obfuscate all properties; for mapping and sequence properties, their contents in the document including opening and closing characters will be obfuscated.
+This can be turned and or off for all properties, or per property.
+For example:

-    Obfuscator obfuscator = YAMLObfuscator.builder()
+    Obfuscator obfuscator = JSONObfuscator.builder()
+            .scalarsOnlyByDefault()
             .withProperty("password", Obfuscator.fixedLength(3))
-            .withObfuscationMode(ObfuscationMode.SCALAR)
+            .withProperty("complex", Obfuscator.fixedLength(3))
+                    .includeMappings() // override the default setting
             .build();

 ## Handling malformed YAML